 7.6 5.3 Suspicious Packages

 If a package or envelope is suspicious:

+Leave the item on a flat surface.

+Call your Supervisor who will in turn call the RCMP/Police and the Sherwood Park Control Centre (SPCC).
+The Police will be in charge of dealing with the object.

+Do not open a suspicious package; bombs are usually rigged to go off upon opening.

 Evacuate personnel from the surrounding area.

 Ensure the area is secure.

 Wa rning Signs

 mine all packages that are received, and give envelopes a light feel.
 There are a number of signs that

 ma but y lead you to become suspicious of a letter or parcel.
 By themselves these signs may be innocent, perhaps a combination of a few will cause for a cautious approach.
 The following are warning signs t an article of mail or a received package may be suspicious:

 Excessive Postage

 Incorrect titles or titles with no names

 Misspelling of common words

 Oily stains or discoloration

 No return address

 Excessive weight

 Rigid envelope

 Lopsided or uneven envelope

 Protruding wires or tinfoil

 Visual distractions

 Foreign mail, air mail, and special deliveries

 Restrictive marking, such as "Confidential", "Personal" etc.

 Handwritten or poorly typed addresses

 Excessive securing materials, such as masking tape or string etc.

 Che emical or Biological Agents

 оре picious Mail or Packages may have no physical identifiers or cause any concern, until they are ened.
 These threats include, but are not limited to chemical agents, biological agents or radioactive nts.

-cou to s emical agents or toxic compounds that are contained within a suspicious piece of mail or package ld be disseminated simply opening the package.
+Chemical agents or toxic compounds that are contained within a suspicious piece of mail or package could be disseminated simply opening the package.
 The onset of symptoms can be very rapid.
-Reaction such an event needs to be rapid so as to prevent the spread of contamination and treat the affected son(s).
+Reaction to such an event needs to be rapid so as to prevent the spread of contamination and treat the affected person(s).
 Usually, these types of packages are identified by: Unusual odors (gas) or

 Stains that have been caused by a leaking liquid.